decentraland/bronzeage-node/README.md

 * **dumpblockchain(onlyControlled=false)**: lists all tiles in the blockchain and returns information about them.
 Be careful!
 It may take a long time to process.

-#### Listing your controlled tiles:
+#### Listing and drawing a map of your controlled tiles:

 Use the following command in bash to list all your tiles.
-Replace `node` with the IP of a node you control, `8301` with the httpPort of your node, and `bitcoindrpc` and `MYPASSWORD` with the corresponding configuration of your node:

     ./bin/cli --apikey=$YOUR_RPC_APIKEY rpc dumpblockchain true | node scripts/list.js